Looking Back: Quick Recap

 As you may recall, last year Pat had a major bike accident and went to the ER for care, which resulted in Pat receiving a huge bill.
 After the ER incident, Pat went to a nearby urgent care center to get the stitches cleaned up, and signed up for telehealth for more care options and to save money on receiving care.

-To help optimize savings after the accident, Pat has been contributing the maximum limit to the Health Savings Account (HSA) ($3,500 less the Company contribution) and investing the balance once it reaches $2,000.
+To help optimize savings after the accident, Pat has been contributing the maximum limit to the Health Savings Account (HSA) and investing the balance once it reaches $2,000.

 Looking Ahead: Focus on Financial Health